jguadagno/jguadagno.github.io/_posts/2021-05-19-migrate-to-asp-net-core-mvc-from-asp-net-mvc-framework.md

 </customErrors>
 ```

 Turn the custom errors off by changing the `mode` attribute to `Off`.
 If you refresh the browser, you will see a message saying, “System.Object is not found”.
-It’s a weird message because of `System.Object` is part of the both ASP.NET Core and ASP.NET.
+It's a weird message because of `System.Object` is part of the both ASP.NET Core and ASP.NET.
 However, the error results from use referencing a .NET Standard project and not having a reference to .NET Standard in the .NET Framework application.
 After you add the reference, rerun the solution.
 It will still fail.
 Another weird one, the reason for this failure is IIS does not know how to load that assembly.
-So let’s tell it how to load it.
+So let's tell it how to load it.
 Look for the `compilation\assemblies` node in your *web.config* and add the assembly.

 ```xml
 <add assembly="netstandard, Version=2.0.0.0, Culture=neutral, PublicKeyToken=cc7b13ffcd2ddd51"/>